-We all read about some latest research in the news.
+Another form of data driven decision making is deciding whether to take note of a latest piece of research in the news.
 Should you pay attention to its results or not?
 What are the markers of a decent research project and what can be ignored?
 To help you with this, I came up with the concept of an Evidence Hierarchy or Circle and you can find out more by clicking this link.

 All organisations with 250 or more employees are now required to publish data on their gender pay gaps.
 Whilst I am supportive of the principle, I can see a myriad number of ways this data will be misused and misinterpreted through a lack of understanding of basic statistical concepts.
 Therefore I am blogging about gender pay gaps with the aim of improving people’s understanding and you can find all my blogs in the Diversity section of my blog.

 The following posts within that section are especially relevant to understanding basic statistical concepts.

 - What gender pay gap data tells us, what it doesn’t tell us and how it can be misused